Ageless wonder Mickelson wins PGA to be oldest major champ

 Mickelson holed a sand shot from short of the green on the par-5 third, only for Koepka to tie for the lead with a two-shot swing on the sixth hole when he made birdie and Lefty missed the green well to the right.

 Kevin Streelman briefly had a share of the lead.
-Louis Oosthuizen was lurking, even though it took him seven holes to make a birdie.
+Oosthuizen was lurking, even though it took him seven holes to make a birdie.

 And then the potential for any drama was sucked out to sea.